nkrokokou/ziris/docs/backend.md

 - SQLAlchemy models in `backend/database.py`.
 - Alembic in `backend/alembic/`.
 - Initialize tables automatically via `init_db()` on startup; use Alembic for schema changes.

+## Notes on thresholds and metrics
+- Thresholds set via `POST /thresholds` are persisted in DB and synchronized with in-memory `CURRENT_THRESHOLDS`.
+- `/lstm/metrics` computes confusion matrix using the persisted thresholds; accuracy is a placeholder metric from variability.

 ## Tests
 - Place tests in `backend/tests/`.